28 Ocak 2026 Çarşamba

 You need to try real hard in order to buy or pay for anything and even if you can, Ivo will make a comment on it, expressing disapproval.
 Our next stop was Guca Gora monastery where we had some fruit and he had his first beer:) We met one his former students and given a tour by Ivo himself, which even included live music thanks to the organ in the church.
 Ayse and Fatma were beyond themselves and took all the possible photos and live-music video (because of their generation!):) The monastery was spotless and very quiet.
 There were only three people living there.
 They offer rooms to the hikers or any travelers who have interest in staying at a real monastery in the area instead of camping.

 Finally, we arrived in Ivo's home and was greeted by his loyal friend, Shargo.
 He is a rough-looking dog on the larger side, can be scary and even bite, warns Ivo.
 He ties him just in case.
 The village is deserted and its quietness poses a contrast to the newborn, screaming green tones and flowers of the Spring!
 It can become a wonderful retreat place, I can imagine it easily at this time of the year.
 It's the war, the economy, and who knows what else but the village is empty and the houses are used only for family reunions once a year or every two years etc. Sad?
 I don't know.
 It's what it is.
 Ivo tells me that I am always welcome to the house if I want to finish a book or just escape the city life.
 Now, I have another home away from "home" which is a complete unknown...
-I'm like rolling stone.
+I'm like a rolling stone.

 My Jogjakarta Field-trip and Sallie Bingham:)